linuxfirstMint/famicom_emulator/.github/ISSUE_TEMPLATE/feature_request.md

 Describe the purpose of this issue ex) To style it.

+## Related Issues
+If this feature request is related to existing issues, mention them here with their corresponding issue numbers. ex) Related to #123, #456

 ## Task
 Break down and manage your tasks.
 - [ ] XXXX